SANS GUI Testing

 1. In the Runs tab, check that all table, process, and load buttons have clear tooltips by hovering over them.

-2. Check that Zero Error Free, Use Optimizations, and Plot Results have clear tooltips.
+2. Check that Zero Error Free and Use Optimizations have clear tooltips.